Kaina224/MangoBotAlpha/README.md

 Uses Discord4J and HTMLUnit.

 TODO for LoginHandler:
-- Add check to see if login is necessary
+- Figure out how to handle login in thread
-- Generate a thread to handle login
+- Have LoginHandler pass information to Bot and present it in Discord Client

 TODO for MangaDexWebClient:
 - Have it be generated in a separate thread to handle login